grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 - **[PEP8 Online]:** (http://pep8online.com/) was used to validate Python.

 # Manual Testing
 By clicking on the links in the navbar, the background effect will confirm to the user which tab has been selected.
 All tabs can be independently accessed without having to go back to the HOME tab.
-*The social media links are pending to be developed (future construction) as for the purpose of this project they will not add any further skill .
+*The social media links are pending to be developed (future construction) as for the purpose of this project they will not add any further skills.

  * **REGISTER**
 I've created my own account, and 3 other accounts to confirm that the authentication and validation for creating account worked as expected.

-* **LOG IN AND LOG OUT** * Log In To An Existing Account The accounts created were tested by attempting log in and out.
+* **LOG IN AND LOG OUT** * Logging To An Existing Account The accounts created were tested by attempting log in and out.
 No issues found or expected.
-Flash messages confirms the user if attempts were succesful and hence the location.
+Using a non-existing user or incorrect password yield errors.
+Flash messages confirmed the user if attempts to log in/out were successful.

 * **Add | View | Edit | Delete a Recipe**
-    I've created more than 20 test recipes in order to :
+I've created more than 30 recipes from 4 different accounts in order to:
-        Show functionality.
+    Show the application functionality.
-        Preparare for the pagination using different accounts I created for testing.
+    Test pagination displaying 6 cards for page from allrecipes and myrecipes.
+Test the prev and next pagination buttons.
-        Test share_recipe buttom.
+    Test share_recipe button and search database.
     The data validation in the add recipe form is solid and only accepts input in the correct format.
-        * Recipes has been modify in several ocassion to test the functionality of updating a recipe to the database.
+    * Recipes has been modified in several ocassion to test the functionality of updating/deleting a recipe to the database and for a user-friendly display.
-        Delete buttom still needs IMPROVEMENT
-        Tested edit and delete button were available for the owner of the recipes, and disabled for others.
+    Tested edit and delete recipe buttons were available for the owner of the recipes, and disabled for non-owners (message display via tooltips).
-        Some cards were deleted to test the correct function of the delete functionality.When the delete button is pressed, a modal asks to confirm deletion.
+    To prevent user from deleting a card mistake extra checks were added.
+When the delete button is pressed, a modal asks the owner to confirm deletion.
-        If a user selects cancel, they are taken back to all the recipes and I've confirmed that the recipe has been deleted.
+    If the recipe_owner selects cancel, they are taken back to all the recipes and recipe_owner selects confirm the recipe gets deleted.

 **Known Issues**

-Pagination - Pagination was not working for search result.
-For setting the pagination for search result and the recipes, my mentor Guido guided me and together we solved the pagination issues.
+Pagination - Pagination was not working from the search result.
+For setting the pagination for search result and the recipes, my mentor Guido guided me and together we solved the pagination issues using the pdb debugger.

-All the social links will open in a new tab using 'target="_blank" except for the ones that are not yet developed further as previously indicated.
+All the social links will open in a new tab using 'target="_blank".
-All links have been manually tested to ensure that they are pointing to the correct destination with exception to the links that are not yet developed/connected as aboved indicated.
+All links have been manually tested to ensure that they are pointing to the correct destination.

 -This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone 4, 5, 7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
 In addition, the site  was tested via  http://ami.responsivedesign.is/ to review how the project looks and works on different screen sizes.

 Tabs and sections with interesting bugs or problems discovered during testing:
-- Section padding was to big for the UX desing of this project.
-This was fixed by modifying the scrolling css from Bootstraap as per our needs (fixed).
--
-- images size were all different sizes .
+- images size were uploaded in different sizes and responsiveness was out of proportion.
-Aspect ratio strategy was not a successful approach to scale them up at once (fixed when added as images).
+Aspect ratio strategy was not a successful approach to scale them up at once (image size might vary depending on selected image).
+Testing has been done with similar size images.

 ## Deployment